Western Michigan vs. Toledo NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Western Michigan and its opponents have gone over the current 55-point total in four of seven games this season.
+- Western Michigan and its opponents have combined to put up more than 55 points in four of seven games this season.

-- Toledo's games have gone over 55 points in only one opportunity this season.
+- Toledo and its opponents have combined to score more than 55 points in one game this season.

-- The combined points per game average of the two teams, 58.7, is 3.7 points more than Saturday's over/under.
+- Saturday's over/under is 3.7 points lower than the two team's combined 58.7 points per game average.

-- These two squads combine to surrender 45 points per game, 10.0 fewer than this contest's over/under.
+- The 45 combined points per game that these two squads have allowed this season are 10 fewer than the 55 over/under in this contest.

-- The Broncos and their opponents have scored an average of 61.4 points per game in 2021, 6.4 more than Saturday's total.
+- Broncos games this season feature an average total of 61.4 points, a number 6.4 points higher than Saturday's over/under.

 - The 55.3 PPG average total in Rockets games this season is 0.3 points more than this game's over/under.